thijsvanloef/palworld-server-docker/README.md

 The server will run a save before the backup if rcon is enabled.

-## Restore a backup
+## Restore from a backup

-To restore a backup, use the command:
+To restore from a backup, use the command:

 ```bash
 docker exec -it palworld-server restore